 COURSE AVAILABLE AT

-Some subjects are only available via mixed or intensive attendance mode.
+Mixed attendance mode: some subjects are only available via external attendance mode

 Expected time to complete